yuntaozhu/superegoai/prompt-engineering/guides/prompts-basic-usage.md

 Antibiotics are a type of medication used to treat bacterial infections.
 They work by either killing the bacteria or preventing them from reproducing, allowing the body’s immune system to fight off the infection.
 Antibiotics are usually taken orally in the form of pills, capsules, or liquid solutions, or sometimes administered intravenously.
 They are not effective against viral infections, and using them inappropriately can lead to antibiotic resistance.
 ```

-The "A:" is an explicit prompt format that's used in question answering.
-I used it here to tell the model that there is an expected further.
+The model generated a paragraph explaining antibiotics.
 In this example, it's not clear how this is useful vs not using it but we will leave it that for later examples.
 Let's just assume that this is too much information and want to summarize it further.
 We can instruct the model to summarize into one sentence like so:

 *Prompt:*
 ```
 Antibiotics are a type of medication used to treat bacterial infections.
 They work by either killing the bacteria or preventing them from reproducing, allowing the body’s immune system to fight off the infection.
 Antibiotics are usually taken orally in the form of pills, capsules, or liquid solutions, or sometimes administered intravenously.
 They are not effective against viral infections, and using them inappropriately can lead to antibiotic resistance.

-Explain the above in one sentence:
+Summarize the above text into a single sentence:
 ```

 *Output:*